 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

 Don’t worry– there’s also a printable and downloadable spring sangria recipe card with step-by-step instructions below!
-Anyways, for those of you who’ve followed by blog for a while now, you know my journey to “professional entertainer” (not the R-rated kind) has been a long and winding road.
+Anyways, for those of you who’ve followed by blog for a while now, you know my journey to “professional entertainer” (the PG kind) has been a long and winding road.
 I definitely went through times during my eating disorder recovery when I didn’t want to see or interact with anyone, including my closest friends and family.
 One of my favorite things about spring is the notion of new beginnings– and I’m always so grateful that I was blessed with my own a few years ago.
-So, in the spirit of new beginnings, I dedicate this spring sangria recipe to anyone currently battling a mental illness.
-You’re not alone, and your new beginning will come, too!
+So, in the spirit of new beginnings, I dedicate this spring sangria recipe to anyone currently searching for a fresh start.

 White Peach Spring Sangria Recipe